GaneshSrambikal/iitb_trello/README.md

 # Trello_MockUp

+A Simple Todo Web App with task tracking .
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses [bootstrap](https://getbootstrap.com/).
+No other additional libraries are used.

 ## Available Scripts